-The use of apples in this Raw Baby Kale Salad with Apples and Sunflower Seeds makes it limited for phase 2 or 3 of the South Beach Diet, and it’s important to use an approved sweetener if you’re making it for South Beach.
-Even though it has fruit, when it’s made with fruit this salad is pretty low in carbs because there’s only one apple in four servings.
+Even though it has fruit, when it’s made with sweetener this salad only has 9 net carbs per serving because there’s only one apple in four servings.
+The use of apples in this Kale Apple Salad makes it limited for phase 2 or 3 of the original South Beach Diet, and it’s important to use an approved sweetener if you’re making it for South Beach.

 Find More Recipes Like This One: